 - Turn off lights + air con/heating when you’re out for the day.

 - Refuse single use water bottles.

 Hostels are a good option, too.
-They usually have shared kitchens where you can cook meals and are great if you want to meet fellow travellers and party some.
+They usually have shared kitchens where you can cook meals (some have their own compost systems too) and are great if you want to meet fellow travellers and party some.

 Experiences over souvenirs

 I do love souvenirs, but I’m careful in what I choose now.
 I tend to buy books, art, jewellery by local makers.

 Taking lots of pictures is one easy way to bring back souvenirs from your trip.
 I usually take my Canon GX7 travelling.
 It’s lightweight, but takes really good quality photos.

 Beyond that, consider spending your dosh on experiences, rather than carting back a bunch of useless things that’ll just take up space in your house.

 If you do accumulate tickets, you can use them to make some travel-inspired art when you’re home, instead of tossing them.
 Something to remind you of happy times spent wandering the world.

 I do allocate a substantial amount of my budget to food-related experiences, which is never regretful, rather led to some interesting experiences.